-This has become one of the more common Pixel 3a and 3a XL problems around.
-While all other audio plays through the device speakers, ringtones aren’t heard even though all the settings are as they should be.
-The phone just vibrates instead.
+Ringtone issues have become one of the more common Pixel 3a and 3a XL problems around.
+While all other audio plays through the device speakers, ringtones seem to ignore your chosen settings and vibrate instead.

 - Make sure that an app isn’t causing this issue.
 To do so, reboot the device in Safe Mode (the instructions are below) and see if the problem persists.
 Go to Settings > Sound & vibration and tap on “Phone ringtone and vibration.”
 Choose an option.
 An audible preview is an indication that the problem goes away in safe mode.
 You can delete recently installed or updated apps and see if the problem goes away.
 If not, go to Settings > System > Advanced > Reset and tap on “Reset app preferences.”

-- If you don’t live in the US, your device language is possibly set to a language other than English.
+- If you don’t live in the US, you may have swapped your language to your local tongue.
 Surprisingly, some users have found that setting the default language to English (US) seems to fix the ringtone issue.
 Of course, this isn’t an option for anyone who wants to use their phone in their local language.

 - If only ringtones are the issue, it’s likely a software problem.
 However, if you find that notification sounds and alarms that play through the lower speaker are also not heard, you most probably have faulty hardware.
 In this case, the only option is to get the device repaired or replaced.